 - Inter-regional public transportation (more on this below)

-*Hotel residents who have not been vaccinated / contracted Covid might need to take more than one tests, to cover the duration of their stay.
-This is not clear on the Gazette, so you will need to check with your hotel.
+*Hotel residents who have not been vaccinated / contracted Covid will need to take more than one tests, to cover the duration of their stay.

 Children and teenagers 4 – 17 years old can also visit these venues with a negative self test, as described above.